 To view additional information about individual sources located within in a particular state click on the name of the state listed in the left-hand column of the table below.

-State CO2 Emissions Budgets, Share of Regional Cap and CO2 Budget Sources Current (2013)
+State CO2 Budgets, Share of Regional Cap and CO2 Budget Sources Current (2016)